”Oh yes, the past can hurt. But, you can either run from it, or learn from it.” -Rafiki, (The Lion King)

 I contacted her that day.

-Teal Scott was not like other children.
+Teal Swan was not like other children.
 It wasn’t long into her young life when it became apparent she had unusual abilities.
 Spontaneous healing, clairvoyance, clairsentience, clairaudience, manipulating electromagnetic fields, and communicating with entities, were all normal occurrences in her daily life.
 It wasn’t until word got out in the community, that she understood something about her was very different.
 And it was a difference she would pay for.

 Mormonism teaches authority to heal, receive direct messages from God, and other gifts Teal was demonstrating, is only available through the Melchizedek priesthood.
 If a woman is exhibiting these abilities, the gift is believed not to come from God, but from the devil.